How NaNoWriMo Works for Educators

 7. When the challenge begins, students start writing!

-Their stories matter.
-And for 30 crazy, exciting, surprising days, they get to lock away their inner editors, let their imaginations take over, and just create.
+Posting features within your classroom will allow you and your students to write support messages throughout the duration of your challenge.
+Remind them that their stories matter.
+And that for 30 crazy, exciting, surprising days, they get to lock away their inner editors, let their imaginations take over, and just create.

 Event start